Sigfried/supergroup/README.md

 Supergroup
 ==========
 Supergroup performs single- or multi-level grouping on collections of records.
-It provides a host of utitily and conveniece methods on the returned array of group values as well as on each group values.
+It provides a host of utitily and conveniece methods on the returned array of group values as well as on each of these specific group values.
 If a multi-level grouping is performed, each value's `children` array also acts as a Supergroup list.

 Supergroup is implemented as an Underscore or LoDash mixin, so just include one of those first: